Last Updated on February 22, 2022 by

 What Is Zoloft Used For?

-Zoloft is an SSRI that is often prescribed for major depressive disorder, panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), premenstrual dysphoric disorder (PMDD), and social anxiety disorder.
+No doctor would intentionally prescribe Zoloft to harm the brain.
+Zoloft is an SSRI antidepressant drugs, that is often prescribed for major depressive disorder, panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), premenstrual dysphoric disorder (PMDD), and social anxiety disorder.

 What Are The Common Side Effects of Zoloft?

-As with most synthetic drugs, side effects can be associated with taking Zoloft.
+Zoloft side effects are common.
+These can be different for one person than another.
 In many cases, we see patients who wish to discontinue Zoloft use because the adverse side effects are more bothersome and uncomfortable than their mental illness was.

 Common Zoloft side effects include: